sopanshewale/workshops/workshop_one/workbooks/regular_expression.md

 |\B|empty string not at the beginning or end of a word|

-## Mostly used functions from re module,
+## Most commonly used functions from re module,

+*re* module has lots of methods to help us with our *regex* needs.
+Following are a few very commonly used methods.

 * compile(pattern, flags=0) – it compiles a regular expression pattern into a regular expression object, which can be used for matching using the match and search methods.
+Its always better to compile patterns - they help improve the speed of code.
 * match(pattern, string, flags=0) – if zero or more characters from the beginning of the string match, it returns a Match object, otherwise, it returns None.
 * search(pattern, string, flags=0)  – similar to match(), but it scans all the string, not only it’s beginning.
 * sub(pattern, repl, string, count=0, flags=0) -  Return the string obtained by replacing the leftmost non-overlapping occurrences of the pattern in string by the replacement repl.  repl can be either a string or a callable; if a string, backslash escapes in it are processed.
 If it is a callable, it's passed the match object and must return a replacement string to be used.